WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 -Artifact of Augments : Only augmented waves\
 -Artifact of Reality : Use normal stages instead of Simulacrum stages.
 (For people who really want Sulfur Pools for example)

+Makes Artifact of Devotion and Delusion functional in the game mode.

 More enemy types are added to the spawn pool starting wave 21.\
 Void enemies are added to the spawn pool starting wave 61.